PietroHfarm/swdevel-lab-hfarm/README.md

     - Dockerfile: Dockerfile for building the backend image.
     - main.py: Main backend application file.
     - requirements.txt: List of Python dependencies for the backend.
+    - csv_readings.py: module used to read CSVs
+    - distance_function: module to calculate geodetic distance
+    - CSVs: CSVs used to provide information

 - `frontend/`: Flask frontend implementation.
     - Dockerfile: Dockerfile for building the frontend image.
     - static/: Folder for static files (CSS, JavaScript, etc.).